Client Services Charter

 Meeting Individual Client Needs

-GDQ provides individualised Orientation & Mobility, Occupational Therapy, Assistive Technology and Psychology services to its clients, with program design and implementation based on the involvement and decision making of the client at all stages of the service process.
+GDQ provides individualised Orientation & Mobility, Guide Dog, Occupational Therapy, Assistive Technology and Psychology services to its clients.
+Program design and implementation is based on the involvement and decision making of the client at all stages of the service process.
 Policies and procedures are in place for consistent practice in developing personalised plans and encompass least restrictive practice.

 To ensure that GDQ provides an individualised service which is specific to each client, a plan is completed for each client.
 The plan is developed by the GDQ specialist in conjunction with the individual and, if requested, an advocate nominated by the client.
 A copy of the IPP is provided to the client if desired.